Maintenance & Operations Technician - Traffic

 - Some speech communication to provide technical information and communicate with employees

-- Works both Indoors and outdoors in all weather conditions with exposure to noise, dust, fumes, street traffic and materials used in traffic maintenance such as paint and chemicals
+- Works primarily outdoors in all weather conditions with exposure to noise, dust, fumes, street traffic and materials used in traffic maintenance such as paint and chemicals

 - Operates equipment and vehicles common to traffic signal repair and maintenance